rtib/tib-debnet/README.markdown

 ##Advanced configuration methods
-The module also gives a convenient way to declare more sofisticated network configurations like bonding of multiple interfaces or creating brindg devices.
+The module also gives a convenient way to declare more sofisticated network configurations like bonding of multiple interfaces or creating bridge devices.
 To leaverage from these it is necessary to learn how raw configuration of interfaces work by usage of ```debnet::iface``` type resource.
 This will allow the declaration of bonded interfaces through ```debnet::iface::bond``` and